hortonworks-gallery/ambari-zeppelin-service/README.md

 ##### Pre-requisites:
   - HDP 2.3.x with at least HDFS, YARN, Zookeper, Spark installed.
 Hive installation is optional.
 Instructions for older releases available [here](https://github.com/hortonworks-gallery/ambari-zeppelin-service/blob/master/README-22.md)
   - Have 2 ports available and open for zeppelin and its websocket.
 These will be defaulted to 9995/9996 (but can be configured in Ambari).
 If using sandbox on VirtualBox, you need to manually forward these.
-  - Maven is required to set up Zeppelin View.

 ##### Features:
   - Automates deployment, configuration, management of zeppelin on HDP cluster